 When customers give you feedback—whether it’s positive or negative—make sure that you listen and take it to heart.
 Use customer insights as an opportunity to tweak your business and provide even better customer service in the future.

 4. Expedite Business Transactions

-Following these best practices ensures that your transactions are completed as quickly and efficiently as possible.
+Following these best practices ensures that your transactions are completed quickly and efficiently.

 - First, streamline your processes.
-Have all the pertinent information and paperwork on hand so you can complete the transaction without any delays.
+Have all the pertinent information and paperwork ready to complete the transaction without any delays.

 - Second, invest in technology that can help to automate some of the steps in the process.
 It will free up time that you can use to focus on other tasks.